ovgu-ailab/idl2025/assignment6.md

 **Deadline: May 27th, 20:00**

 This week, we will switch gears and consider recurrent neural networks for working with text sequences.
-While RNNs have been largely supplanted by Transformers, I'm sure they will make a comeback any day now.
+While RNNs have been largely supplanted by Transformers, it's still a good idea to get a basic grasp of the concept.
 In order to stay in somewhat familiar territory, we will look at a _sequence classification_ task, where entire sequences of text are assigned a single label.
 Later, we will also consider _sequence-to-sequence_ tasks like language modeling.

-## Dataset for Sentiment Classification
+## Dataset For Sentiment Classification

 We will use the IMDB Movie Review Dataset for our model.
 This is a dataset of 50,000 movie reviews (25,000 each for training and testing), labeled either positive or negative.